Skip to Main Content

 Why Your Vet Might Suggest Blood Work

-There a many reasons your vet might suggest bloodwork for your cat.
+There are many reasons a vet might suggest bloodwork for your cat.
 Here are the most common reasons:

-It's your cat's first exam - We recommend blood work at the time of your cat's first exam because it helps us establish baseline health, check for any congenital abnormalities or potential concerns, and help us form an individual wellness plan for your cat.
+It's your cat's first exam - Your vet may recommend blood work at the time of your cat's first exam because it helps establish baseline health, check for any congenital abnormalities or potential concerns, and help to form an individual wellness plan for your cat.

-During semi-annual and annual wellness exams - Cat blood tests are usually recommended for all life stages from kittens to geriatric cats as part of their routine wellness checkups.
-These are extremely beneficial in our mature patients, as we often see cats' health and happiness return to normal when blood tests catch illness early.
+During semi-annual and annual wellness exams - Cat blood tests are usually recommended for all life stages, from kittens to geriatric cats, as part of their routine wellness checkups.
+These are extremely beneficial in mature patients, as cats' health and happiness often return to normal when blood tests catch illness early.
 Cat bloodwork, along with other bodily fluids like urine, can help identify conditions the examination portion of a physical cannot.

 If a cat seems sick - Cat blood tests are suitable for cats that are not displaying any overt signs of illness, disease, or injury, but are acting abnormally.